endlessm/azafea/docs/source/install.rst

 =======

 .. note::
-    The commands  below all assume that your config file is at ``/etc/azafea/config.toml``.
+    The commands below all assume that you're using the Docker Hub image and your config file is at ``/etc/azafea/config.toml``.
+If you're using a built image, adapt the ``docker.io/endlessm/azafea`` argument to use the tag you passed in ``--tag``.
 If you saved it elsewhere, you will need to adapt the ``--volume`` argument.

 Once you built the Docker image and wrote your configuration file, you can ensure that Azafea loads your configuration correctly with the following command::

-    $ sudo docker run --volume=/etc/azafea:/etc/azafea:ro azafea print-config
+    $ sudo docker run --volume=/etc/azafea:/etc/azafea:ro docker.io/endlessm/azafea print-config

 If everything is the way you want it, it is time to initialize the database, creating all the tables::

-    $ sudo docker run --volume=/etc/azafea:/etc/azafea:ro azafea migratedb
+    $ sudo docker run --volume=/etc/azafea:/etc/azafea:ro docker.io/endlessm/azafea migratedb

 Finally, you can run Azafea::

-    $ sudo docker run --volume=/etc/azafea:/etc/azafea:ro azafea run
+    $ sudo docker run --volume=/etc/azafea:/etc/azafea:ro docker.io/endlessm/azafea run

 Upgrading the Database
 ======================